3. Gate-level Modeling

 We model the combinational logic using inertial delays when adding delays as described above.
 Simulated inertial delays are described in the document Correct Methods For Adding Delays To Verilog Behavioral Models, especially in chapters 2.0 and 5.0.

-Assume a delay of 3ns for all gates in this exercise.
+Assume a delay of 3 ns for all gates in this exercise.

 Tasks

-2. Illustrate the behavior of your circuit by implementing a testbench in the file module_with_delays_tb.sv.
-Show that we are able to simulate a glitch when changing the inputs from \((A, B, C) = (1, 1, 1)\) to \((A, B, C) = (1, 1, 0)\).
+2. Demonstrate the behavior with a testbench module_with_delays_tb.sv.
+Show that a glitch appears when changing the inputs from \((A, B, C) = (1, 1, 1)\) to \((A, B, C) = (1, 1, 0)\).
 Visualize the obtained waveforms.